maths/moodle-qtype_stack/doc/en/Authoring/Units.md

 **WE DO NOT USE THESE PACKAGES** as they are too slow to load.
 Instead we have a lightweight package of our own.

+By default in maxima, letters such as `k` are unbound variables.
+If you would like to give these prefix values \(10^3\) so that `km` literally means `10^3*m` then you will need to add the following to the question variables field.

+    stack_unit_si_declare(true);

+The units input, and units answertest automatically execute this command.
+More details are given below.

 ## Examples  ##

 ### Example 1  ###